![]() |

 Here's the new wheel well alterations !

-The Chrome rings around the wheel wells were also removed,
+The Chrome rings around the wheel wells were also rem

 ( You will need to cut the Grill recess' out if using the stock grill ).